eseuruk/Butler.Bot/Docs/WebHook.md

 # Bot WebHook

-All shell scripts are available in /Commands folder.
+Windows and Linux shell scripts are available in [/Commands](../Commands) folder.

 * To set bot [webhook](https://core.telegram.org/bots/api#setwebhook) and switch to push mode